urban-plumber/urban-plumber.github.io/index.md

 Read the project protocol for detailed information about requirements [coming soon].

-View the [available resources](https://bitbucket.org/matlipson/urban-plumber/src/master/) to help automate the multi-site phase.
+View the [available scripts and resources](https://bitbucket.org/matlipson/urban-plumber/src/master/) to help automate the multi-site phase.

 The project uses [modelevaluation.org](https://modelevaluation.org/) for distribution, submission and evaluation of data.